Jill Clayburgh: An Unmarried Woman and film stardom

 In addition to her Oscar nomination, Clayburgh also earned her first Golden Globe nomination for Best Actress in a Motion Picture – Drama (both of which she lost to Jane Fonda for Coming Home) and won the Best Actress Award at the Cannes Film Festival, which she and Isabelle Huppert shared.

-During this time, she turned down the lead in Norma Rae, a film that brought Sally Field her first Oscar.
+During this time, she turned down the lead in Norma Rae, a film that earned Sally Field her first Oscar.
 Still, in 1979, Clayburgh had a career peak after starring in two movies that garnered her widespread acclaim.
 The first was Bernardo Bertolucci's La Luna (1979), which she made in Italy.
 The film presents an incestuous relationship between a mother and her drug-addicted son, and was poorly received at the time.
 Clayburgh agreed to star in this film because she felt that "most great roles explore something that is socially taboo."
 Bertolucci was especially impressed with her work, having complimented her ability "to move from one extreme to the other in the same shot, be funny and dramatic within the same scene."
 Despite the film's controversy, Clayburgh's performance as a manipulative opera singer was generally praised: Critic Richard Brody called it "her most extravagant role" and a review in The New York Times felt she was "extraordinary under impossible circumstances."
 Also, in the London Review of Books, Angela Carter wrote, "Jill Clayburgh, seizing by the throat the opportunity of working with a great European director, gives a bravura performance: she is like the life force in person".

 Her second and last film of 1979 was Alan J. Pakula's Starting Over, a romantic comedy with Burt Reynolds and Candice Bergen.
-Pakula hired her because, “the extraordinary thing is that she’s so many people.
-In a Jill Clayburgh movie you don’t know what you’re going to get."
-As a nursery-school teacher who falls reluctantly in love with Reynold's divorced character, her performance was lauded by The New York Times: "Miss Clayburgh delivers a particularly sharp characterization that's letter-perfect during the first part of the story and unconvincing in the second, through no fault of her own."
+Pakula hired her because, "the extraordinary thing is that she's so many people.
+In a Jill Clayburgh movie you don't know what you're going to get."
+As a nursery-school teacher who falls reluctantly in love with Reynolds's divorced character, her performance was lauded by The New York Times: "Miss Clayburgh delivers a particularly sharp characterization that's letter-perfect during the first part of the story and unconvincing in the second, through no fault of her own."
 Starting Over earned her a second Oscar and Golden Globe nomination for Best Actress.
 Also that year, she later returned to the stage with In the Boom Boom Room as a go-go dancer.
 She had wanted to play this role since 1972 when the play originally premiered on Broadway, but she lost the role to Madeline Kahn.
 Although she wasn't cast in David Rabe's play, she later married him in 1979.